By Molly J. Anderson-Childers | Updated June 9, 2018

-Greetings!
-This month, I will be interviewing the fabulously talented poet, photographer and librarian Pat Conway.
+I am interviewing the talented poet, photographer and librarian Pat Conway.
 This busy lady loves the outdoors, and has been a bird-watcher for most of her life.
 She is also an experienced bee-keeper.

 By a strange coincidence, we used to be neighbors, and her daughter Ellie is one of my oldest and dearest friends.
-I had lost touch with the family, but we were reunited when Ellie found one of my articles on the Creativity Portal site.
-Even as a girl, I dreamt of being a writer little did I know, there was a poet living right next door!
-Pat, thanks for taking the time to chat with me!
+I had lost touch with the family, but we were reunited when Ellie found me through Creativity Portal.
+Even as a girl, I dreamt of being a writer — little did I know, there was a poet living right next door!

 Q: What was your first job as a young woman?